Hepatitis B virus: Size

-The genome of HBV is made of circular DNA, but it is unusual because the DNA is not fully double-stranded.
+The genome of HBV is made of circular DNA (cccDNA), but it is unusual because the DNA is not fully double-stranded.
 One end of the full length strand is linked to the viral DNA polymerase.
 The genome is 3020–3320 nucleotides long (for the full length strand) and 1700–2800 nucleotides long (for the short length strand).

 Encoding

 The negative-sense, (non-coding) strand is complementary to the viral mRNA.
 The viral DNA is found in the nucleus soon after infection of the cell.
 The partially double-stranded DNA is rendered fully double-stranded by completion of the (+) sense strand by cellular DNA polymerases (viral DNA polymerase is used for a later stage) and removal of the viral polymerase protein (P) from the (−) sense strand and a short sequence of RNA from the (+) sense strand.
 Non-coding bases are removed from the ends of the (−)sense strand and the ends are rejoined.

 The viral genes are transcribed by the cellular RNA polymerase II in the cell nucleus from a covalently closed circular DNA (cccDNA) template.
 Two enhancers designated enhancer I (EnhI) and enhancer II (EnhII) have been identified in the HBV genome.
 Both enhancers exhibit greater activity in cells of hepatic origin, and together they drive and regulate the expression of the complete viral transcripts.

 There are four known genes encoded by the genome called C, P, S, and X. The core protein is coded for by gene C (HBcAg), and its start codon is preceded by an upstream in-frame AUG start codon from which the pre-core protein is produced.
 HBeAg is produced by proteolytic processing of the pre-core protein.
 The DNA polymerase is encoded by gene P. Gene S is the gene that codes for the surface antigen (HBsAg).
-The HBsAg gene is one long open reading frame but contains three in frame "start" (ATG) codons that divide the gene into three sections, pre-S1, pre-S2, and S. Because of the multiple start codons, polypeptides of three different sizes called large, middle, and small (pre-S1 + pre-S2 + S, pre-S2 + S, or S) are produced.
+The HBsAg gene is one long open reading frame but contains three in frame "start" (ATG) codons that divide the gene into three sections, pre-S1, pre-S2, and S. Because of the multiple start codons, polypeptides of three different sizes called large (pre-S1 + pre-S2 + S), middle (pre-S2 + S), and small (S) are produced.

 The function of the protein coded for by gene X is not fully understood, but some evidence suggests that it may function as a transcriptional transactivator.
 Interestingly, a 40 kDa X-Core fusion protein is encoded by a long viral 3.9-kb transcript, whose function remains unclear.
 Synthesis of the 3.9 kb RNA initiates at the X gene promoter region and the transcript is polyadenylated only after the second round of transcription.
 Similar behavior is shared by other long pregenomic/pre-core (pg/pc) RNA species.
 Thus, the viral transcription machinery must ignore the poly(A) signal at the first transcription round.

 Several non-coding RNA elements have been identified in the HBV genome.
-These include: HBV PREalpha, HBV PREbeta and HBV RNA encapsidation signal epsilon.
+These include HBV PREalpha, HBV PREbeta and HBV RNA encapsidation signal epsilon.